M1 vs. Robinhood Comparison Review

 M1 employs top level security.
 Your data isn’t stored on any device and all information is encrypted in transit between your computer and M1 as well as on the M1 servers.

-Robinhood is a SEC-registered broker-dealer and member of the Securities Investor Protection Corpoation (SIPC).
+Robinhood is a SEC-registered broker-dealer and member of the Securities Investor Protection Corporation (SIPC).
 Stocks and options (not cryptocurrency) are protected up to $500,000.

 Your account is protected by the high level BCrypt hashing algorithm and never stored in plaintext.
 Sensitive details are encrypted before stored.
 The apps use TLS protocol ad banking credientials are only acessed once, during initial set up.